 Without laborers, the green ideas remain just that.
 One of the most exciting economic development tools happening in the Greater East End Management District involves training East End workers – some just out of high school and others with years of construction experience — to install solar screens, make existing buildings energy efficient and build green from the ground up.

 The training takes place at SER—Jobs for Progress of the Texas Gulf Coast, located in a building next to the Port of Houston.
-In a large, open classroom filled with construction materials and work tables, the newest green job skills are taught, and students are being hired and dispatched to jobs in the East End and throughout greater Houston.
+In a large, open classroom filled with construction materials, equipment which you can search here, and work tables, the newest green job skills are taught, and students are being hired and dispatched to jobs in the East End and throughout greater Houston.

 Rey Guera, director of Energy Programs at PMG, has hired numerous graduates from the program.
 Last year, 90 percent of his new hires came from SER, he says.
 The need for skilled workers is on the rise, and SER is helping to meet that demand, he says.